 Why our research is needed

 This research is needed to better understand what day services are provided, how and where they are located in south London.
-It will address questions around the value of day services for people with multiple long-term and complex conditions and what day services need to operate effectively and efficiently, with a high Social Return on Investment (SROI) - a method for measuring values that are not traditionally reflected in financial statements, including social, economic and environmental factors.
+It will address questions around the value of day services for people with multiple long-term and complex conditions and what day services need to operate effectively and efficiently.

 Rekha Elaswarapu